ShinyKiwis/notes/web/js-journey/theory/03-operators/type-coercion.md

 # Type coercion
 Before talking about type coercion in JavaScript, let's talk about it first.
 JavaScript is a dynamic language with dynamic types and also a weakly typed language.
 Hold on mate, you just talk about 2 terminology at same time!
-(Forget the part JavaScript is a dynamic langauge, that is not what we are worrying about).
+(Forget the part JavaScript is a dynamic language, that is not what we are worrying about).
 Alright, let's break it down:
 ### Dynamic types
 Variables in JavaScript are not directly associated with any particular value type, and any variable can be assigned (and re-assigned) values of all types: